uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 ```

 Now, we can implement the semantic chunking function.
-First, we need to get the sentences and their embeddings.
-Additionally, we need to initialize the first chunk and the current chunk embeddings:
+First, we need to get the sentences and their embeddings and initialize the current chunk and the current chunk embeddings:

 ```python
 sentences = get_sentences(document)